LoRA-Edit: Controllable First-Frame-Guided Video Editing via Mask-Aware LoRA Fine-Tuning: Introduction

-More importantly, the mask-based control enables LoRA to learn flexible information from the training data, adapting to various editing conditions.
-For example, when the mask preserves the first frame and generates the subsequent frames, LoRA learns motion patterns from the input video, allowing for temporally consistent edits.
-On the other hand, with a fully blank mask, LoRA can focus on learning the appearance of specific objects from a single frame, providing detailed control over visual content.
 Our approach offers a simple and effective solution for video editing by leveraging LoRA's capabilities, without modifying the model architecture, and maintaining high flexibility through the combination of different conditions.
-Extensive experiments demonstrate that our method achieves superior performance over previous state-of-the-art approaches in both qualitative and quantitative evaluations.
-Please visit our project page for video editing examples.
+Experimental results demonstrate that our method achieves superior performance over state-of-the-art approaches in both qualitative and quantitative evaluations.